 - Recommend products to moisturize your mouth.
 These can include prescription or over-the-counter mouth rinses, artificial saliva or moisturizers to lubricate your mouth.
 Mouthwashes designed for dry mouth, especially ones with xylitol, can be effective, such as Biotene Dry Mouth Oral Rinse or Act Dry Mouth Mouthwash, which also offer protection against tooth decay.

 If you have severe dry mouth, your doctor or dentist may:

 - Prescribe medication that stimulates saliva.
-Your doctor may consider prescribing pilocarpine (Salagen) or cevimeline (Evoxac) to stimulate saliva production.
+Your doctor may prescribe pilocarpine (Salagen) or cevimeline (Evoxac) to stimulate saliva production.

 - Protect your teeth.
-To prevent cavities, your dentist might fit you for fluoride trays, which you fill with fluoride and wear over your teeth for a few minutes at night.
+To prevent cavities, your dentist might fit you for fluoride trays, which you fill with fluoride and wear over your teeth at night.
 Your dentist may also recommend weekly use of a chlorhexidine rinse to control cavities.